FRC-Team-3140/Rookie-Bot-2024/README.md

 # Actions

   Our robot, [insert robot name here], is designed to: pick up notes from the ground, pick up notes from the human player station, shoot notes in the speaker and amp, and drive under the stage.
-It has an arm subsystem, shooter subsystem, an intake subsystem (the shooter and intake are grouped together though), and tank drive.
+It has an arm subsystem, a climber subsystem, a shooter subsystem, an intake subsystem (the shooter and intake are grouped together though), and uses tank drive to move.

   Teleop strategy: During teleop, the player will control the robot to pick up notes on the ground on its side of the field and also go across the field to pick up notes dropped by the human player.
-The robot will then shoot the notes in both the speaker and the amp until the endgame buzzer goes off, after which the player will not have the robot climb the chain.
+The robot will then shoot the notes in both the speaker and the amp until the endgame buzzer goes off, and climb onto a chain (the stage), possibly climbing with another robot.

   Auto strategy (to be determined): [insert auto strategy here]